frank1738/VET-CLINIC-db/README.md

 ## Acknowledgments

-The design has been inspired by:
+The project has been inspired by:

 [Microverse](https://www.microverse.org)